DanielOdiase/collaboard/README.md

 # 📝 CollabBoard – Real-Time Collaborative Notes App

-**CollabBoard** is a real-time collaborative note-taking app built with [Next.js](https://nextjs.org/), [Liveblocks](https://liveblocks.io/), and [Tailwind CSS](https://tailwindcss.com/).
+**CollabBoard** is a real-time collaborative note-taking app built with [Next.js](https://nextjs.org/), [Liveblocks](https://liveblocks.io/), and [Tailwind CSS](https://tailwindcss.com/) and [VELT](https://velt.dev/).
 Inspired by tools like Google Docs and Figma, this demo allows multiple users to add notes, see who's online, and collaborate live — all from inside the same web page.

 > Built as a technical showcase for roles involving Solutions Engineering, SDK integration, and client-facing support.